yuan-yin/UNISST/README.md

 # Unsupervised Inpainting for Occluded Sea Surface Temperature Sequences
-Repository for Unsupervised Inpainting for Occluded Sea Surface Temperature Sequences (Yin et al., 2019)
+Repository for Unsupervised Inpainting for Occluded Sea Surface Temperature Sequences (Yin et al., 2019) presented at The 9th International Workshop on Climate Informatics in October 2019.

 ## Abstract